go-rod/rod/README.md

 For more detailed examples, please search the unit tests.
 Such as the usage of method `HandleAuth`, search the all the `*_test.go` files that contain `HandleAuth` or `HandleAuthE`.
-You can also search the github issues, they contain a lot of usage examples too.
+You can also search the GitHub issues, they contain a lot of usage examples too.

 If you have questions, please raise an issue or join the [gitter room](https://gitter.im/ysmood-rod/community?utm_source=share-link&utm_medium=link&utm_campaign=share-link).